quicwg/base-drafts/draft-ietf-quic-transport.md

 Several methods are used in QUIC to mitigate this attack.
-Firstly, the initial handshake packet is sent in a UDP datagram that contains at least 1200 octets of payload.
+Firstly, the initial handshake packet is sent in a UDP datagram that contains at least 1200 octets of UDP payload.
 This allows a server to send a similar amount of data without risking causing an amplification attack toward an unproven remote address.

 A server eventually confirms that a client has received its messages when the first Handshake-level message is received.
 This might be insufficient,